By Muhammad Yamin, 1921

 “What you have inherited from your fathers, earn over again for yourselves or it will not be yours.”
 Goethe

-While still small and tender in years
+While still small and young in years

-Her mother sings, soft songs and lullabies
+Singing soft songs and lullabies her mother

-Rocking lovingly night and day
+She rocks lovingly night and day,

-Surrounded by family right and left,
+Surrounded by family to the right and the left,

-With gladness in adversity and danger;
+Whether in times of joy or in adversity and danger;

-In the language the extension of our soul,
+In the language that embodies our soul,

 Wherever Sumatra is, there is the nation,

-Wherever the Patchwork cloth is, there is our language.
+Wherever Pertja is, there is our language.

-My beloved Andalas, vase-shaped island,
+My beloved Andalas, my birth country,

-Remember young people, oh unhappy Sumatra
+Remember, young people, unhappy Sumatra,

 First published in Indonesian in the Dutch language journal Jong Sumatra : organ van den Jong Sumatranen Bond, Batavia, February 1921 via Sandjak-sandjak Muda Mr. Muhammad Yamin [The Young Poems of Mr. Muhammad Yamin] Firma Rada, Djakarta 1954, p.
 9 and republished in Jassin, H. B. Pujangga baru : prosa dan puisi / dikumpulkan dengan disertai kata pengantar oleh H.B.
 Jassin [Pujangga Baru : prose and poetry / collected and accompanied by an introduction by H.B.
 Jassin] Haji Masagung, Jakarta, 1987, p.
 322.